DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Estimating Datamodels

 \subsection{Regression Estimator}

 The regression estimator is a simple yet effective method for estimating the vector $\mathbf{\beta}$ that treats datamodeling as a supervised learning problem.
-In particular, the regression estimator first samples a set of $m$ binary vectors $\mathbf{z}_1, \ldots, \mathbf{z}_m \sim \text{Bernoulli}(\frac{1}{2})^N$; for each of these binary vectors, it trains a policy $\mathcal{A}(\mathbf{z}_i)$ on the subset of the data indexed by $\mathbf{z}_i$, and evaluates its performance using the target metric $\mathcal{M}$.
+In particular, the regression estimator first samples a set of $m$ binary vectors $\mathbf{w}_1, \ldots, \mathbf{w}_m \sim \text{Bernoulli}(p)^N$ where $p$ is the probability of inclusion; for each of these binary vectors, it trains a policy $\mathcal{A}(\mathbf{w}_i)$ on the subset of the data indexed by $\mathbf{w}_i$, and evaluates its performance using the target metric $\mathcal{M}$.
 It then fits a linear model to the performance of these policies on the sampled binary vectors, i.e., it solves

-and uses the resulting vector $\hat{\mathbf{\beta}}$ as the parameters of the datamodel $\hat{f}(\mathbf{z}) = \mathbf{z}^\top \hat{\mathbf{\beta}}$.
+and uses the resulting vector $\hat{\mathbf{\beta}}$ as the parameters of the datamodel $\hat{f}(\mathbf{w}) = \mathbf{w}^\top \hat{\mathbf{\beta}}$.
 The cost of building this estimator is high, since it requires training a policy for each of the $m$ binary vectors, but \citet{ilyas2022datamodels} shows that the estimator can be very accurate, and indeed identifies highly influential subsets of the prior dataset.
+Pseudocode for the regression estimator is provided in Algorithm~\ref{alg:regression}.